Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: Model and definition

 \subsection{The mean field game}

 Having introduced and discussed PRFPPs for a finite number of $N$ agents, we now turn towards the mean field game formulation of these concepts by considering the limit as the number of agents goes to infinity.
-We first define for each agent in the game two \textit{type vectors}: The \textit{type vector specifying initial characteristics of agent $i$}, $ i = 1 ,\dots, N$, takes values in the space $Y_1^{TV}:=\mathbb{R}\times \mathcal{U}\times [0,1]$ and is given by
+We begin by assuming that the probability space $(\Omega,\mathcal{F},\P)$ yet supports two additional \textit{type vectors} for each agent in the game: The \textit{type vector specifying initial characteristics of agent $i$}, $ i = 1 ,\dots, N$, takes values in the space $Y_1^{TV}:=\mathbb{R}\times (0,+\infty)\times [0,1]$ and is given by